Geriatric Sleep Disorder

 The common recommended measures include the following:

-People who are overweight and habitually snore loudly may be helped by weight loss.
+People who are overweight or obese and habitually snore loudly may be helped by weight loss.
 All people who snore loudly should abstain from alcohol or other sedatives before going to bed.
 They should also take measures to avoid supine sleeping (eg, by taping a tennis ball to the back of their bedclothes).

 In the absence of obstructive sleep apnea (OSA), contributing conditions, such as allergies, nasal pathology, or nasopharyngeal enlargement, should be sought and adequately managed by intranasal corticoid sprays or evaluated by an ear, nose, and throat specialist.
 If the sleep problem is secondary to a medical problem, treat the primary problem rather than the sleep problem.
 Polysomnography is indicated when primary sleep disorders such as SA or periodic limb movements in sleep (PLMS) are suspected.